3 Important Sustainability Trends the Water Industry Should Look Out For

 In light of United Nation’s revelation that water scarcity will prove to be one of the most significant problems of the 21st century, water scarcity has presented itself to be a formidable rival as it competes with carbon emissions for the public’s attention on the global agenda.

 As such, the sustainability dialogue could shift from global issues such as climate change to local, community-based solutions in developing regions.
 Jumping onto the water sustainability bandwagon has evolved from a mere trend as businesses commit to taking immediate action.
-For example, since 1999, multination corporations like Frito-Lay has cut its water use by 40%, and Coca-Cola plans to become “water neutral” by 2020.
+For example, since 1999, multination corporations like Frito-Lay has cut their water use by 40%, and Coca-Cola plans to become “water neutral” by 2020.

 Nearly half the world’s population—3.3 billion people—lacks access to clean water or soon will, and it’s only a matter of time before the rest of us feel the pinch.
 If you haven’t taken action, water are you waiting for?